Blackpool Central Promenade

 Blackpool promenade at North Cliff

-In the south, the Blackpool seafront starts at Squires Gate, where the sea defences are relatively new and the concrete sea wall includes 'sea bees', hexagonal concrete shapes that disperse the energy of the waves.
-They create a more natural environment after years of being submerged in water, with algae and life growing on the surface and in the pockets of water left with each outgoing tide.
+In the south, the seafront road leaves the borough of Fylde and Blackpool starts at Squires Gate, where the sea defences are relatively new and the concrete sea wall includes 'sea bees', hexagonal concrete shapes that disperse the energy of the waves.
+After years of being submerged in water, wildlife take over and algae, seaweed and life grow on the surface and in the pockets of water left with each outgoing tide.

-Here, the new promenade includes pieces of public art and the iconic Glitterball which was completely refurbished in recent times, so that it carries on twinkling for many years to come!
+Here, the wide and reasonably new promenade includes pieces of public art and the iconic Glitterball which was completely refurbished in recent times, so that it carries on twinkling for many years to come.

-As you approach South Pier and the Pleasure Beach, you reach the newest sections of sea defences which are actually just being completed.
-Wide headlands stretch out into the sea, with Spanish steps going down to the beach along the curved design.
+Around South Pier, the Pleasure Beach and Sandcastle Waterpark, you reach the newest sections of Blackpool's sea defences.
+The new design includes wide, extended headlands which stretch out into the sea, with Spanish steps going down to the beach along the length of the curved design.

 Why don't you Sign Up to Keep Up?